Home

 GUNUNG CHEROH

-Behind the new "Lost World - Sunway City" complex is the SAI BABA temple, which is only open on Sundays.
+Near the "Lost World - Sunway City" complex is the SAI BABA temple, which is only open on Sundays.
 Dedicated to Sai Baba, it also houses statues from the Buddhist, Taoist and Catholic faiths.
+The JINGANG JING SHE temple has the tallest standing Amitabha Buddha, 24m high, and it stands on top of the temple and can be seen from quite a distance.

 left click for larger picture